vincehacks/Chrome-Extensions/README.md

   - Ex. ad blocker shows how many ads are blocked on a page without you having to open and click on the Chrome extension
 - This is going to be using a listener and using a different Chrome API

+#### PAGE ACTION EXTENSION

+- Works only on specific pages
+- This is something like what Ebates does, only on websites of their partners, will this extension only work

+#### CONTENT SCRIPTS

+- Files that run in the context of the webpage
+- Can change the DOM
+- Ex.
+Font color, hyperlinks, structure of the nodes in the DOM Tree
+- Limitation: Can't use all Chrome APIs
+- Exchange messages between content scrips, background scripts, popup scripts